naveenrana1309/NRMirror/README.md

 - **Array of Optionals** for  var subUsers =  [String?] not allowed.
 - If you are sure value is not going to be optional/nil then intialize property with default value like with blank string or 0 for Int

-## Next Version
-Xcode 8 and swift 3 compatibility , as many features will change in Swift 3 like NSJSONSerialization will change to JSONSerialization and many more and this will led to compiler errors .
-So i will update this library once its officialy launched by Apple.

 ## Contributing